daytonpa/bender_is_great/README.md

   * If a resource is in its desired state, Chef will skip that resource and move onto the next one.
   * Your second ```kitchen converge``` command should complete exponentially faster.

+* You may login to your machine by entering ```kitchen login``` into your terminal, but only after an initial converge.

 ### Attributes
 All attributes are currently set to their default inside the ```attributes/default.rb``` file.
 Feel free to play around with these attributes to see how Chef manipulates resources with attributes assigned to them.
 * ```node['bender_is_great']['html_title']``` will change the webpage's header title.